akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Afterwards, in her chamber, Beatrice let Lady Margaret clean what could be cleaned of the wine stain on her only gown.

-A headache was forming at the front of Beatrice's head.
+A headache was forming at the front of Beatrice’s head.
 “I'm so sorry,” she said as her dress was sponged with white vinegar.

 Lady Margaret grunted from exertion.
 “Your only fault is underestimating those two.
 That and not moving aside quick enough.
 You'll learn.”
-She inspected her work. ”It's good that you did not react.
+She inspected her work. ”It’s good that you did not react.
 Now, change into this kirtle I've borrowed from a maid.
-It's plain, but it shall do.”
+It’s plain, but it shall do.”

 Beatrice changed and sat beside Lady Margaret, her borrowed skirt rough against her skin.
 The fire had been built up, and the hall was quieter now.
 Margaret’s hand, wrinkled and steady, reached over and patted Beatrice’s knee.